JoeyChiese/MSXF-risk/README.md

  * 1 i find DDATE of the test var have exception range :'Feb-05' and 'Jan-05', so the forecast is divided into two predictions:
    1)  test01 : have the exception range testdata,
    2)  test02 : have no the exception range testdata;
+ * 2 the document description
- * 2 the document xgboost01 contain the test01 result, the pred01.csv.
+    1)   the document xgboost01 contain the test01 result, the pred01.csv.
-     the document xgboost02 contain the test02 result, the pred02.csv.
+    2)   the document xgboost02 contain the test02 result, the pred02.csv.
- * 3 i modified the scores threshold to 0.45, when the score >0.45 TARGET=1, then column merge the train and test data to rebuild the xgboost to predict the test data.
- * 4 xgboost.total model(0.45)
-   1)  the document xgboost.total01 contain the test01 result, total.pred01(0.45).csv.
+    3)  the document xgboost.total01 contain the test01 result, total.pred01(0.45).csv，total.pred01(0.5).csv (test01)
-   2)  the document xgboost.total02 contain the test02 result, total.pred02(0.45).csv.
+    4)  the document xgboost.total02 contain the test02 result, total.pred02(0.45).csv，the total.pred02(0.5).csv (test02)
- * 5  gboost.total model(0.5)
-   1)  the total.pred01(0.5).csv (test01)
-   2)  the total.pred02(0.5).csv (test02)

  rondomForest Version
  --------------------
  * 1 it has the same data exploration and feature engineering;